-In a dental practice medical emergency, having the right medications on hand is critical to providing an effective response.
+It’s critical to have the right medications on hand when you’re facing a patient medical emergency.
 Busy practices may find it challenging to manually check and ensure emergency drugs are stocked and always up to date.
 In this post, we look at common medication shelf-life issues and explain how the HealthFirst Auto-Replenishment Service can help remove the headaches.

 Ensuring Medication Safety